muri11as/Tails-and-TUF/Metadata-Production/README.md

 ## Generating Metadata for the First time
 ###1.
 Download the TUF Repository Tools

 To create a new repository, you will need to generate all the initial metadata files.
 Enter the following shell commands to download the TUF Repository Tools.
+You will need to have pip and virtualenv installed to install and run the repo tools.

 ```shell
 virtualenv --no-site-packages (Pick a name)